Plastic Granulators

 Bearing & belt schedule

-Grease bearings every 500 hours; retension V-belts every 200 hours.
-Full maintenance and troubleshooting guides.
+Grease bearings every 500 hours and retension V-belts every 200 hours.
+See our maintenance and troubleshooting guides.

 Plastic Granulator – Frequently Asked Questions

-Wet granulators spray water through the cutting chamber to wash labels, dirt, and sand off the regrind in one step — essential for post-consumer PET bottles and agricultural film.
-Dry granulators are simpler, cheaper, and sufficient for clean in-house scrap (runners, purging, industrial offcuts).
+Wet granulators spray water through the cutting chamber to wash labels, dirt, and sand off the regrind in one step, which is important for post-consumer PET bottles and agricultural film.
+Dry granulators are simpler, cheaper, and sufficient for clean in-house scrap such as runners, purging, and industrial offcuts.

-6–10 mm for direct extrusion, 8–14 mm for pellet lines, 10–18 mm for resale flake.
-Smaller screens produce finer regrind but reduce throughput 20–40% and increase blade wear.
+Use 6-10 mm for direct extrusion, 8-14 mm for pellet lines, and 10-18 mm for resale flake.
+Smaller screens produce finer regrind but reduce throughput by 20-40% and increase blade wear.
 Full breakdown in our screen size guide.

-For clean plastic, SKD-11 and DC53 deliver 1.3–1.8× the edge life of D2.
-For glass-filled or fiber-reinforced feed, CPM-10V lasts 2–3× longer.
-For abrasive or metal-contaminated feed, tungsten-carbide-tipped blades are the only practical option.
+For clean plastic, SKD-11 and DC53 deliver about 1.3-1.8 times the edge life of D2.
+For glass-filled or fiber-reinforced feed, CPM-10V lasts 2-3 times longer.
+For abrasive or metal-contaminated feed, tungsten-carbide-tipped blades are often the only practical option.

-Typical specific energy is 0.05–0.12 kWh per kg of plastic, depending on material hardness and regrind size.
-A PC600 rated 30 kW draws 15–25 kW under normal load.
-Dull blades can push that to 0.15+ kWh/kg.
+Typical specific energy is 0.05-0.12 kWh per kg of plastic, depending on material hardness and regrind size.
+A PC600 rated 30 kW usually draws 15-25 kW under normal load.
+Dull blades can push energy use to 0.15+ kWh/kg.

-For clean PP/PE: every 150–300 operating hours.
-For PET bottles with labels: every 80–150 hours.
-For fiber-reinforced composites: every 40–80 hours.
-A single blade set typically delivers 6–10 sharpening cycles before replacement.
+For clean PP/PE, sharpen every 150-300 operating hours.
+For PET bottles with labels, sharpen every 80-150 hours.
+For fiber-reinforced composites, sharpen every 40-80 hours.
+A single blade set usually delivers 6-10 sharpening cycles before replacement.

 Yes.
 We engineer full recycling lines around feedstock, contamination level, target output, and plant layout.
-Granulator selection is matched to required flake size and downstream process — washing, drying, or pelletizing.
+Granulator selection is matched to the required flake size and downstream process, including washing, drying, or pelletizing.

 Get a Custom Solution & Quote

-To get latest prices, lead times, and a crusher or granulator matched to your material and target flake size, send us a message below.
+To get latest prices, lead times, and a crusher or granulator matched to your material and target flake size, send us your requirements.
 If you need a full line from shredding to washing, drying, and pelletizing, start with Recycling Solutions.

 Contact Form